Return to the BUILD

 NOTE: Three CR1025 batteries are included with this issue.
-These will be used in this stage and the next two stages.
+These will be used in this issue as well as the next two issues.

 Materials: The Left Foot, Sole, Heel, Toe Cap, and Ankle Joint are all metal.
 The rest of the parts are plastic.